This position will be located across Naval District Washington (Washington, South Potomac, Patuxent River, Annapolis).

 - Compiles, analyzes, and interprets statistical data related to exposure factors concerning occupational illnesses and accidents and prepares reports for information of personnel concerned.

 - Responsible for the Environmental Program to include compliance evaluations and documentation, reviews, and meetings, inspections, reports and documentation.

 - Briefs/advises senior management regarding regulatory environmental issues and compliance..

 Knowledge, Experience and Skill Requirements

-- Occasional exposure to elements such as heat, cold, noise, dust, dirt, chemicals, but none to the point of being disagreeable.
-May involve minor safety hazards where likely result would be cuts, bruises, etc.
+- Limited exposure to elements such as heat, cold, noise, dust, dirt, chemicals, etc. but generally not to the point of being disagreeable.

 - Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities.